DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 -  It's more than 5 seconds flat
 -  there is high frequency noise than is bigger 4 standard deviantionsof the rest of the signal
 -  if there is a minimal acceptable correlation with the nearby channels of 0.8
+-  data gets segmented in 0.5 second blocks and if the noise exceeds a set threshold these blocks are deleted.

 All of these settings are the standard settings and result in clean data, without losing excessive amount of channels.